Mustard (music producer): Career

 On June 3, 2013, DJ Mustard released his official debut mixtape Ketchup.
 The mixtape contained guest appearances from artists such as Lil Snupe, YG, Ty$, Joe Moses, Kid Ink, Nipsey Hussle, Casey Veggies, Ca$h Out, Clyde Carson, Dorrough, Dom Kennedy, and Lil Jon.
 Later in June, Mustard produced Atlanta rapper B.o.B's song HeadBand featuring 2 Chainz, which was released as the second single from his third studio album Underground Luxury.
 The song has charted at number 21 on the Hot R&B/Hip-Hop Songs chart.
 On September 17, DJ Mustard produced West coast rapper Kid Ink's song "Show Me" featuring Chris Brown, released as the first single from his upcoming second studio album My Own Lane.
 The single peaked at number 1 on the U.S. Rhythmic Billboard Chart.
 On September 17, 2013, DJ Mustard produced YG's mega-anthem "My Nigga" for his debut studio album "My Krazy Life", which peaked at number 5 on the U.S. Rhythmic Billboard chart.

 On November 18, 2013, DJ Mustard announced that he had signed to Jay-Z's Roc Nation as an artist, and revealed plans to release his own studio album.
 On December 18, 2013, he was named the runner-up for producer of the year by HipHopDX.

 On March 11, 2014, DJ Mustard produced Kid Ink's "Main Chick" also featuring Chris Brown for his second studio album My Own Lane.
 It peaked at number 3 on the U.S. Rhythmic Billboard chart.

 In 2016, worked with Trea Fittz on his debut album, released October 11.
 He released "Don't Hurt Me" with Jeremih and Nicki Minaj on his album Cold Summer.
 The album included long-time collaborators YG and Ty Dolla Sign.
-The album also included Rick Ross, Young Jeezy, K Camp, and more.
+The album also included Rick Ross, Jeezy, K Camp, and more.
 It was released on September 30, 2016.

-On June 28, 2019, Mustard's third album, Perfect Ten was released, and spawned the Grammy-nominated single, "Ballin'".
+On June 28, 2019, Mustard's third album, Perfect Ten was released, and spawned the Grammy-nominated single, "Ballin'.

+In February 2023, Mustard was announced as part of the voice cast in the animated sports comedy film Sneaks.

+In 2024, Mustard produced the Kendrick Lamar diss track, "Not Like Us", released as part of the Drake–Kendrick Lamar feud.
+He also co-produced two tracks on Lamar's 2024 album GNX, "Hey Now" and "TV Off".
+Lamar's screaming of Mustard's name on "TV Off" became an internet meme.
+He appeared during Lamar's performance of the song at the Super Bowl LIX halftime show.

+On April 1, 2025, Mustard was officially announced as the opening act of the Kendrick Lamar and SZA co-headlining Grand National Tour, with his own set list.